 But when compared to commercial-grade robotic satellite systems that cost well over $10,000 - the RVDataSAT 840 is actually a bargain.

-The RVDataSat 980 is even larger and more expensive.
+The RVDataSat 980 is even larger and more expensive - but the bigger dish means better reception and performance in high northern latitudes.

 These plans are described this way: